 Charges vary somewhat from one region to another.
 Most short city journeys cost between €10 and €15.
 Generally, no more than four people are allowed in one taxi.

-Italy's extensive network of roads span numerous categories.
-The main ones include:
+Italy's extensive network of roads spans numerous categories.
+The main ones include the following:

 Trains in Italy are convenient and relatively cheap compared with other European countries.
-The better train categories are fast and comfortable.Trenitalia is the partially privatised state train system that runs most services.
-Its privately owned competitor Italo runs high-velocity trains on two...
+The better train categories are fast and comfortable.Trenitalia is the national train system that runs most services.
+Its privately owned competitor Italo runs high-velocity trains between Turin and...